 Admission to the various degree programs within the college is considered on a space-available basis only.
 Enrollment restrictions are most common in professional programs and courses, and are subject to national standards of professional accreditation review.

 Students with a major in the College of Architecture will be required to have a laptop computer.
 Laptop technologies are used to enhance the learning experience, and using a computer will become second nature to all of our students.
 See Laptop Policy page (PDF) for Recommendations for the specifications needed, as well as other pertinent information.

 Probation and Advancement

 In accordance with the approved retention policy of the Oklahoma State Regents for Higher Education a student must maintain a combined retention minimum grade point average of at least 2.00 (C) in order to be in good academic standing at the University of Oklahoma.
-He or she must maintain at least a 2.50 OU retention and combined retention grade point averages required for graduation from any of the undergraduate programs within the College of Architecture in order to be in good academic standing within the College.
-A student who earns less than 2.50 grade point averages for his/her program will be notified and required to sign an “Enrollment Contract” each semester his/her retention grade point average is below the minimum required for graduation.
-A student on enrollment contract may be denied further enrollment in the college if he or she fails to fulfill the terms of the enrollment contract during any semester he/she is on academic notice.
+The student must maintain at least a 2.50 OU retention and combined retention grade point averages required for graduation from any of the undergraduate programs within the College of Architecture in order to be in good academic standing within the College.
+A student who earns less than 2.50 grade point averages for their program will be notified and required to sign an “Enrollment Contract” each semester their retention grade point average is below the minimum required for graduation.
+A student on enrollment contract may be denied further enrollment in the college if they fail to fulfill the terms of the enrollment contract during any semester they are on academic notice.

 A student who is denied enrollment in the College of Architecture may still be eligible for enrollment in another college within the University of Oklahoma.
 Students who have been dismissed from the College of Architecture for academic reasons should contact the Center for Student Advancement for advisement regarding continued enrollment at the University of Oklahoma.
 If a dismissed student from the College of Architecture decides to continue at the University of Oklahoma, further enrollment in College of Architecture courses will be denied.